 - 1. Denial of coverage or services because assets were transferred for less than Fair Market Value is known as a transfer penalty. - 2.
 Under the DRA, transfer penalties are applied differently to institutionalized individuals and those applying for, or receiving, Home and Community Based Services. - a) The penalty period for an institutionalized applicant begins when the individual is receiving an institutional level of care for which he/she would be eligible if not for imposition of the transfer penalty.
-If the individual is otherwise eligible for Medicaid, he/she may receive Medicaid for all services except: - 1) Nursing facility services; - 2) Nursing facility services provided in an institution that is equivalent to that of nursing facility services; - b) An application for Home and Community Based Services (HCBS) cannot trigger the start of a transfer penalty period.
+If the individual is otherwise eligible for Medicaid, he/she may receive Medicaid for all services except: - 1) Nursing facility services; - 2) Nursing facility services provided in an institution that is equivalent to that of nursing facility services;

+- b) An application for Home and Community Based Services (HCBS) cannot trigger the start of a transfer penalty period.
 As indicated, a penalty can only start when an individual is receiving an institutional level of care for which he/she would be eligible if not for imposition of the transfer penalty. - 1) The transfer penalty does not allow an individual to enter into an HCBS waiver program; therefore, the start date for the penalty cannot be triggered and the individual remains ineligible as long as the transfer is within the five (5) year look back period. - 3.
-If an individual or his/her spouse has a penalty as the result of a transfer, use the following guidelines to handle the imposition of the penalty: - a) Nursing Home Assistance: - 1) Vendor payment (room and board) is denied or terminated for the duration of the penalty period; and - 2) Medicaid is approved for all other services. - b) Home and Community Based Services - 1) If Medicaid eligibility is dependent on participating in the waiver, the application is denied or the case is closed until the transfer is outside the five (5) year look back period; - 2) Can be approved in a Medicare Savings Program (QMB, SLMB, QI) if all other criteria are met.
+If an individual or his/her spouse has a penalty as the result of a transfer, the penalty is imposed as follows: - a) Nursing Home Assistance: - 1) Vendor payment (room and board) is denied or terminated for the duration of the penalty period; and - 2) Medicaid is approved for all other services. - b) Home and Community Based Services - 1) If Medicaid eligibility is dependent on participating in the waiver, the application is denied or the case is closed until the transfer is outside the five (5) year look back period; - 2) The individual can be approved in a Medicare Savings Program (QMB, SLMB, QI) if all other criteria are met. - J. Multiple Periods of Institutionalization and Multiple Applications. - 1.
+When an individual has multiple periods of institutionalization or has made multiple applications for Medicaid (unless the application was withdrawn), the look-back date is based on a baseline date that is the first date upon which the individual has both applied for Medicaid and is institutionalized. - a) Each individual has only one look-back date, regardless of the number of periods of institutionalization, applications for Medicaid (the exception is a withdrawn application), or periods of eligibility or transfers of assets. - K. Calculation and Imposition of the Transfer Penalty - 1.
+Effective 02/08/06, the date of the penalty will begin with the later of the first day of a month during which assets have been transferred for less than fair market value; or